The Last Polka

 The Last Polka is a 1985 comedy television film.
 It was written by and starred John Candy and Eugene Levy, and directed by John Blanchard.

-The Last Polka follows the life, careers, and the final concert of Yosh (Candy) and Stan (Levy) Shmenge, two brothers from the fictional country of Leutonia who become the biggest polka duo the world has ever seen.
-It is presented as a mixture of live concert performance and filmed scenes.
+The Last Polka follows the life, careers, and final concert of Yosh (Candy) and Stan (Levy) Shmenge, two brothers from the fictional country of Leutonia who become the biggest polka duo the world has ever seen, presented as a mixture of live concert performances and filmed scenes.